PHY2020 : Principles of Quantum Mechanics

 |Guided Independent Study||Independent study||1||19:30||19:30||Studying, practising and gaining understanding of course material|

 Lectures are used for the delivery of theory and explanation of methods, illustrated with examples, and for giving general feedback on marked work.
 Problem Classes are used to help develop the students’ abilities at applying the theory to solving problems.
 Drop-ins are used to identify and resolve specific queries raised by students and to allow students to receive individual feedback on marked work.
 Office hours (two per week) provide an opportunity for more direct contact between individual students and the lecturer.
 A typical student might spend a total of one or two hours over the course of the module, either individually or as part of a group.

 The format of resits will be determined by the Board of Examiners

 |Prob solv exercises||1||M||10||N/A|

 Assessment Rationale And Relationship

 A substantial formal unseen examination is appropriate for the assessment of the material in this module.
-Written assignments (approximately 5 pieces of work of approximately equal weight) allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; this is thus formative as well as summative assessment.
+Written assignments (approximately 5 pieces of work of approximately equal weight) allow the students to develop their problem solving techniques, to practise the methods learnt in the module, to assess their progress and to receive feedback; this assessment has a secondary formative purpose as well as a primary summative purpose.